zhiyaot/devops-challenge/README.md

 ## Setup

 0. Install [Docker](https://docs.docker.com/install/)
-1. Click the green "use this template" button to make your own copy of this repository, and clone it
+1. Click the green "use this template" button to make your own copy of this repository, and clone it.
+Make sure to create a **private repository**.
 2. Change directory into the cloned repository.

 ## Developing